PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ### Other improvements & fixes
 - **Turbo mode**.
 You'll notice a significant speed improvement when using PostHog.
 App navigation will now happen almost instantly.
 In particular, you'll notice navigation between dashboards and insights happens without any delay.
 - **Duplicate dashboards**.
-Thanks to a community member you can now easily duplicate your dashboard instead of manually recreating it.
+Thanks to community member [Yuvaraj J](https://github.com/PostHog/posthog/pull/6476), you can now easily duplicate dashboards instead of manually recreating them.
+Thanks, Yuvaraj!
 - **Security on Docker builds.** We've moved to a different base image for Docker (`alpine`) and this new image build solves a lot of security vulnerabilities on upstream dependencies.
 - Have a large number of dashboards?
 You'll now be able to **easily search the dashboard list.**
 - Fixed a bug that caused the app to believe there was a new version available when it wasn't ready to be shipped.